apryakhin/legion.stanford.edu/debugging.md

 noticed an increasing number of cases where colorings are claimed to be disjoint when they actually are not.

-To address this problem, we provide the `-hl:disjointness` command line flag which instructs the Legion high-level runtime to verify the disjointness of all colorings which are claimed to be disjoint and report a runtime error if
+To address this problem, we provide the `-lg:disjointness` command line flag which instructs the Legion high-level runtime to verify the disjointness of all colorings which are claimed to be disjoint and report a runtime error if